Tyrone21nc/Password-Generator/README.md

 #####   3.1 This program uses 4 different libraries: random, pymongo, bson, and os.
 #####   3.2 Random and os are built in when you install python, but the rest must be installed seperately.
 #####   3.3 Type: "pip install pymongo" and "pip install bson" to be able to use MongoClient from pymongo and bson.objectid from ObjectId
+#####   3.4 Follow this video to get MongoDB Server on your VSCode: https://www.youtube.com/watch?v=nHLhaaL0Uwg
 #### 4. Then run the python file
 #####   4.1 To run the file on terminal do: "python file_name.py"
 #####   4.2 To quiz after running the file type: "ctrl + c"